-The World Health Organization has estimated that cardiovascular disease (CVD) will by 2020 be the main health and socio-economic problem worldwide, in part due to the progressive aging that the world population is experiencing.
+Cardiovascular disease (CVD) is the main health and socio-economic problem worldwide, in part due to the progressive aging that the world population is experiencing.
 Atherosclerosis and heart failure contribute significantly to CVD-related morbimortality in the elderly.
-These anomalies and the aging process are much accelerated in Hutchinson-Gilford progeria syndrome (HGPS), a rare genetic disorder caused by the expression of progerin, a mutant form of lamin A. The most serious aspect of HGPS is extensive atherosclerosis and cardiac electrophysiological alterations which are associated with early death (average lifespan: 13.5 yr, range: 8-21 yr), predominantly from myocardial infarction or stroke.
+These anomalies and the aging process are much accelerated in Hutchinson-Gilford progeria syndrome (HGPS), a rare genetic disorder (prevalence about 1 in 18 million) caused by the expression of progerin, a mutant form of lamin A. The most serious aspect of HGPS is extensive atherosclerosis and cardiac electrophysiological alterations which are associated with early death (average lifespan: 14.6 yr), predominantly from myocardial infarction or stroke.
 Progerin is also expressed at low level in aged tissues of non-HGPS individuals, suggesting a role in normal aging.
-Understanding how this mutant form of lamin A causes CVD and premature aging may therefore shed light on normal aging.
+Understanding how progerin causes CVD and premature aging may therefore shed light on normal aging.

 Our research currently focuses on:

 - Identifying mechanisms through which wild-type lamin A/C regulate CVD.